traeblain/.comV2/content/blog/automated-blinds.md

 If you have your own 3D printer, then feel free to build the parts yourself.
 If you don't, then I'd highly suggest [3D Hubs][3dhubs].
 I had 2 of the base parts made for $15.00 total.
 That's cheap...
 So tack on $7.50 more (or less if you have your own printer) to the overall cost, and you're still getting out cheap.

 Another design choice I really wanted to address was power to the Trinket.
 I wanted to use USB (the trinket can get power elsewhere up to 16V) because I wanted to be able to change the code without ripping the whole thing out of the blinds all the time.
 This worked out with a 10ft USB cord I had lying around so it became really easy to troubleshoot (remember to debounce...).
 All the wire was run towards the window down the wall and fairly hidden away.

-Then the button mounted on the wall.
-I bought a nice brushed nickel  door bell switch one to--again--keep my wife from see a "hobby home" instead of a "living home".
-If you do use a door bell switch, keep in mind that most have a light in them and so technically it's like the button is constantly pushed.
+To get everything to fit, I had to cut about 2 inches off the tilt rod.
+It's not a problem, even if things go horribly bad you're blinds can still work with the shortened rod.
+But this off, gives you the needed space to get all the parts in the blinds.
+Finally, the button is wired and mounted on the wall.
+I bought a nice brushed nickel  door bell switch to--again--keep my wife from seeing a "hobby home" instead of our "living home".
+If you do use a door bell switch, keep in mind that most have a light in them, so technically it's like the button is constantly pushed.
 But it is easy to remedy by just snipping out the light and you'll have a true momentary switch.

 Everything looks really nice and instead of a twist pole, I have a button....but that's not automated.
-That's simply a convenience you don't need.
+That's simply a convenience you don't need...

 ## Z-Wave